CHILI GraFx Federated Single sign-on

 Those customers who use the SSO Federation host their own users and take care of the authentication process.
 This enables the use of multiple factors for the authentication, and those mechanisms to be shared with other systems of the company.

-In this case, the CHILI GraFx Identity Hub only takes care of the permission management of the users.
+In this case, the CHILI GraFx Identity Hub only takes care of the Individual access of the users and the definition of the permissions of the User groups.
 Plus, of course, the management of the trust relationship between CGX and the customer’s IDP.

 erDiagram